PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/contact/stores/add-edit store.md

 4) Zip/Postal code

 This input field allows to fill the zip/postal code of the store.
-The field is not marked as mandatory, but if the field is empty, and trying to save, shows the message: "A Zip/Postal code is required.".
-Also the postcode can't be too long, if it's too long, and trying to save shows the message: "The postcode field is too long (12 chars max).", also if the format isn't correct, when saving shows error: "The Zip/Postal code is invalid.
-It must be entered as follows: 00000"
+The field is not marked as mandatory, but if the field is empty when trying to save, the following error message is displayed: "A Zip/Postal code is required.".
+If the postal code exceeds 12 characters when trying to save, the following error message is displayed: "The postcode field is too long (12 chars max).".
+If the format isn't correct when saving, the following error message is displayed: "The Zip/Postal code is invalid.
+It must be entered as follows: 00000".
+The format of the postal code is defined for each country in International > Locations > Countries > Add/edit country.

 5) City